coderonion/awesome-llm-and-aigc/README.md

+        - [World Labs](https://www.worldlabs.ai/) : We are a spatial intelligence company building Large World Models to perceive, generate, and interact with the 3D world.

+        - [Genie 2](https://deepmind.google/discover/blog/genie-2-a-large-scale-foundation-world-model/) : Genie 2: A large-scale foundation world model.

         - [Midjourney](https://www.midjourney.com/) : Midjourney is an independent research lab exploring new mediums of thought and expanding the imaginative powers of the human species.

         - [DreamStudio](https://dreamstudio.ai/) : Effortless image generation for creators with big dreams.